EOSIO/welcome/docs/60_eosio-getting-started-guide/20_configuration-guides/30_block-producer.md

 `Non-Producing Nodes` connect to the peer-to-peer network but do not actively produce new blocks; they are useful for acting as proxy nodes, relaying API calls, validating transactions, broadcasting information to other nodes, etc. `Non-Producing Nodes` are also useful for monitoring the blockchain state.

-For more information about being a block producer see the [Block Producer Getting Started Guide.](../../80_block-producer-getting-started) which is under construction and coming soon.
+For more information about being a block producer we are working on a Block Producer Getting Started Guide.